-In all digital marketing campaigns, the first step is always 'what do we want to achieve?', online campaigns make it even easier to drive a brand’s desired goals, for example, goals including brand awareness, generating conversions, encouraging engagement and stimulating brand loyalty.
+In all digital marketing campaigns, the first step is always 'what do we want to achieve?'
+Online campaigns make it even easier to drive brand’s desired goals, including brand awareness, generating conversions, increasing engagement and stimulating brand loyalty.

 GoPro is famous for its amazing point-of-view style action footage, all taken from a small camera lens.
 GoPro’s content marketing campaigns are always active and on-going through different digital channels, if you look on their YouTube channel you’ll notice they are all videos from their loyal users.

 Around 6,000 videos are uploaded each day using the GoPro camera, through social media channels and their website, encouraging engagement and shareable content.
 Without the need of a huge marketing budget, the easy use of a '#' made their job all more simple by getting all their content and materials from their own users all over the world.

 The continuous digital campaign has dominated the use of video to spread the word about the GoPro product line, encouraging brand loyalty and more engaged users which was the brand's campaign goal.

 Check out the video below, which GoPro republished, awarding the video's original shooter with being one of the best videos in its category.

 You don’t always need such a huge budget for your marketing campaigns, you can use content from your audience and optimise for user engagement.
 Video is also such a popular method of content use, using video can enable you to connect with anyone around the world no matter what language or country- videos can be endlessly shared and viewed increasing your brand awareness whenever and wherever.